Canop/safecloset/README.md

 [s2]: https://miaou.dystroy.org/static/shields/room.svg
 [l2]: https://miaou.dystroy.org/3768?rust

-**SafeCloset** keeps your secrets in password protected files. **SafeCloset** is designed to be convenient and avoid common weaknesses like external editing or clear temporary files written on disk.
+**SafeCloset** keeps your secrets in password protected files.
+**SafeCloset** is designed to be convenient and avoid common weaknesses like external editing or temporary files written on disk.

 # Warning

-* This is a personal project
-* It hasn't been audited
-* It's not even finished anyway
-* The storage format is still expected to change in breaking ways

-SafeCloset comes with **absolutely** no guarantee.
+**SafeCloset** hasn't been independently audited yet and comes with **absolutely** no guarantee.
 And I can do nothing for you if you lose the secrets you stored in SafeCloset.

 # Overview